mdavidsaver/pyDevSup/documentation/interfaces.rst

   of the methods which all Python device support instances must provide.
   These methods will be called during the course of IOC processing.

-  Execptions raised by these methods are printed to the IOC console, but will otherwise be ignored.
+  Exceptions raised by these methods are printed to the IOC console, but will otherwise be ignored.

   The module :mod:`devsup.interfaces` provides a Zope Interface